golemfactory/golem-docs/src/pages/docs/creators/ray/troubleshooting.md

 {% solution %}

-`ray submit` and other ray commands have its own arguments.
+`ray submit` and other ray commands have their own arguments.
 If your script arguments are named the same, Ray will get confused.

 In this example `-n` stands for cluster name, which we don't support yet - hence the unexpected request for the SSH password.